Abhishekbotx/React-Learning-Revision/README.md

 4. made 3 small projects to deep dive into useState hook

-5. learnt about form handline using i.useRef ii.controlledComponent and
+5. learnt about form handline using

+                i.useRef
+                ii.controlledComponent and
                 iii.react-hook-form library by making small projects

+6. learnt about Routing using react-router-dom package

+                i.Link
+                ii.NavLink :•This offers Styling {both components are part of react-router-dom}
+                            •learnt styling using different ways